Robert F. Kennedy Department of Justice Building: Spirit of Justice

+Controversy

-In 1986, the statue was seen behind then-Attorney General Edwin Meese during a press conference as he discussed the final report of the Attorney General's Commission on Pornography (Meese Report).
+In 1986, the statue was seen behind then–US Attorney General Edwin Meese during a press conference as he discussed the final report of the Attorney General's Commission on Pornography, also known as the Meese Report.
 According to the Associated Press, "photographers dived to the floor to capture the image of him raising the report in the air, with the partially nude female statue behind him".

 In 2002, under Attorney General John Ashcroft, curtains were famously put up blocking the bare-breasted statue from view during speeches.
 According to Justice Department spokesman Shane Hix, the department spent $8,000 to purchase blue drapes to hide them.
 Under Ashcroft the department had previously rented blue drapes at a cost of $2,000 every time the agency had a formal event.
 ABC News reported that Ashcroft had ordered the statues covered because he did not like being photographed in front of them, but Hix insisted that the Attorney General was not aware of the change and that the nudity on the statue was not the reason for the purchase, citing instead "aesthetic" reasons, such as the background for television cameras.
-Later, however, internal e-mails surface referred to "hiding the statues" and "the episode was quickly seized upon by pundits and satirists as a symbol of Ashcroft's allegedly puritanical and censorious bearing."
-Journalist and writer Claire Braz-Valentine wrote an open lyrical letter to Ashcroft, which included the lines "John, John, John,/you've got your priorities all wrong."